Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 Significantly redo notification settings for ✨ clarity ✨
 	move to own settings window (when settings redo)

-Dim characters who aren't friends of this character.
-BM remembered by who you were on when you BMed them?

 Manually tag players based on your interest in them

 Reminders to add memos to players?